 Unrestricted Fund.
 Donors who do not direct or restrict their gift will have their gift allocated to this fund.
 Monies within the Unrestricted Fund are applied to supplement scholarships or other fund allocations where necessary, to the annual Foundation budget, and generally provide the financial cornerstone for Foundation operations and priorities.
 The allocations are according to the approved budget and/or Foundation decisions or other directives of the Foundation Board of Directors.

 Named Endowment Funds.
 We would be pleased to work with you if you have interest in creating a new Named Endowment Fund.
 Options include:

 Scholarship Fund.
 The College Foundation manages more than 75 Named Endowment Scholarships which are fully endowed and funded at or exceeding the $10,000 threshold.
-Donors are able to establish specific criteria for award of the scholarship within the policy guidelines adopted by the Foundation.
+Donors can establish criteria for scholarship award within the policy guidelines adopted by the Foundation.

 Special Purpose Fund.
 A Named Endowment Fund can also be established to provide perpetual funding for gift priorities other than student scholarships.
-Opportunities include but are not limited to the support of community/performing arts at the College, high technology equipment, Howell Woods, the Arboretum, student leadership, faculty professional development, or learning resources.
+Opportunities include support of community/performing arts at the College, high technology equipment, Howell Woods, the Arboretum, student leadership, faculty professional development, or learning resources.

 Established Endowment Commitment Funds.
 These commitment funds are a subset of the Named Endowment Funds that have not met the $10,000 minimum threshold, for which a commitment has been made to reach the funding level.
 A Fund Agreement is created to document the donor(s) gifts and identify the purpose and other parameters for the gift.
 The interest earnings from these funds are not applied to the corpus (or principal), and the fund remains in holding until the $10,000 threshold is attained.